xaur/writings/posts/201910xx-additional-marketing-strategies.md

 There must be reasons why Decred is not mentioned in major media as often as it should, and I'd like to know those reasons.
 More importantly, I'd like to know if they worth our time.

 More media placements is always good, especially in big places.
 But crypto sites generate crypto articles all the time.
 Does Decred stand out from hundreds of other coins covered every day?
 Do we have any view count stats?
-Did we onboard any significant number of users or investors or 1-2 good devs fia Forbes, Yahoo Finance or CoinDesk?
+Did we onboard any significant number of users or investors or devs fia Forbes, Yahoo Finance or CoinDesk?

+To be fair, we got @cryptoleslie via Forbes which is huge.

 Big events like Consensus are good to have presence at, but again did they bring us anything?

+Some use price as the metric and "bull market" was mentioned in [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04) but as of writing we've seen the opposite.

 Other metrics that naturally come to mind are social media stats: followers, views, likes, etc. I'll cover those in the section about social media.